alshakibeelahi/Online-Book-App/README.md

 # Online-Book-App
-This is a "Console based" individual project from OOP1 course when I was in Third Semester
+This is a "Console based" project from Object Oriented Programming-1 course when I was in Third Semester